Pece17/IoTBeacon/README.md

 (add text, specifications etc?)

-## Ubuntu server Initialization (Work in progress) > make a one big heading? > add subheadings for more specific steps?
+## Initializing the server (Work in progress) > make a one big heading? > add subheadings for more specific steps?

 We made a bootable Linux USB stick with Kingston 8GB flash drive using Rufus 3.8 to create an ISO-image with Xubuntu 16.04.3 - we initially tried using UNetboot based Linux USB stick but it wasn't recognized by the server computer we chose to use on this project